Moving from home is stressful, but imagine the complications when you downsize with a pet, and the process stresses them out.

 Keep up with routine maintenance before the move

-Before you put your home up for sale, make sure all annual maintenance is up to date.
+Before you put your home up for sale, ensure all annual maintenance is up to date.
 Without regular maintenance, your home could lose up to 10% of its appraisal value.

 This includes getting a professional to clear the debris from your gutters.
 Professionals have the proper tools and will do it more efficiently than if you decide to do this yourself.
 The average cost for a gutter cleaning ranges from $106 to $167, with larger projects costing as much as $350.